The Ultimate Guide to Sardines in Lisbon

 Enjoy the celebration of flavors that is eating freshly grilled sardinhas right in Lisbon.
 Photo credit: Yusuke Kawasaki

-Canned sardines and conservas
+Canned Sardines and Conservas

 There’s another style of sardines—and other fish—that’s immensely popular in Portugal.
 We’re talking about conservas, or canned seafood.
 Unlike the large grilled sardines that you can order at restaurants or from street vendors, canned sardines are small, boneless, skinless, and ready to eat—whether straight from the tin, on a slice of bread, or tossed into a salad.